cecileung1208/Homework/Unit 11 - Web Design Challenge/README.md

 ### Website Requirements
 For reference, see the [Screenshots](#screenshots) section below.

-The website must consist of 7 pages total, including:
+The website must consist of 7 html pages and 1 style page in total, including:

 **1. A [Landing page](#landing-page) containing:**